 - Due to accidents and wars, there were not enough men.

 Nowadays it isn’t a very popular occupation; most of the haenyeo are older than 65 and the job is just too dangerous.

 When to Visit Jeju Island

-We spent a romantic weekend in Jeju during the month of September, one of the best times because it’s still warm enough to enjoy the beaches but not too hot or rainy for hiking and sightseeing.
+We rented a car and spent a romantic weekend in Jeju during the month of September, one of the best times because it’s still warm enough to enjoy the beaches but not too hot or rainy for hiking and sightseeing.
 It’s also shoulder season, so everything is less expensive than during the high summer season.
 If you have even more flexibility, going during the middle of the week would be even cheaper.